The newly renovated Bush Science Center opened Fall '13! Read about it's transformation during academic year 2012-2013.

 During the summer of '12, 1/2 of Strong Hall was demolished and rebuilt for student residential housing beginning Fall '12.
 Strong was also rebuilt using LEED specifications and is considered the first LEED certified bldg on campus.

-The second half of Strong Hall is being demolished summer '13 and will undergo rebuilding during the academic year 2013-2014 under LEED specifications.
+The second half of Strong Hall was demolished summer '13 and is being rebuilt during the academic year 2013-2014 under LEED specifications set to open fall '14.

 The Beal Maltbie Center which houses the Department of Environmental Studies underwent a LEED renovation during the summer of 2011.